 Steven Pincus received his Ph.D. from Harvard University in 1990.
 At Yale he teaches 17th and 18th century British, Atlantic and European history, the history of the early British Empire, and Directed Studies.
 In addition to research seminars in History, he regularly co-teaches cross disciplinary seminars with faculty in other departments.
 Recent topics have included the Divergence of Britain, Comparative Revolutions, and Early Modern Empires in Theory and Practice.

 He is the author of Protestantism and Patriotism: Ideologies and the Making of English Foreign Policy, 1650-1668 and England’s Glorious Revolution 1688-89, 1688:The First Modern Revolution, and most recently The Heart of the Declaration: The Founders’ Case for Activist Government .
 He has also edited two collections of essays.
 He has published numerous essays on the economic, cultural, political and intellectual history of early modern Britain, early modern Empires,the British Empire, and the early modern Atlantic.
 He has also published work on comparative revolutions and state formation.

 Pincus is completing a book on the origins of the British Empire (c.
 1650-1784)which offers a new interpretation of the American Revolution and the origins of British India, and a book on the American Revolution in global context.
 He is also working with Jim Robinson of Chicago on a book on the Divergence of Britain: the state and the making of the first industrial revolution.

-At Yale Steve Pincus is a co-organizer of two regular colloquia: CHESS workshop and British Historical Studies.
-He is a former chair of European Studies Council and program chair of the North American Conference on British Studies.
+At Yale Steve Pincus is a co-organizer of two regular colloquia: CHESS workshop and a new workshop on Early Modern Empires.

-Steve Pincus has supervised doctoral dissertations on a wide range of topics in British and Atlantic commercial, political, intellectual, cultural, and imperial history.
+Steve Pincus has supervised doctoral dissertations on a wide range of topics in European, British and Atlantic commercial, political, intellectual, environmental, cultural, and imperial history.